Asabeneh/30-Days-Of-Python/readme.md

 15. Using the *len()* built-in function find the length of your first name
 16. Compare the length of your first name and your last name
 17. Declare 5 as num_one and 4 as num_two
-    1. Add num_one and num_two and assign the value to a variable *add*
+    1. Add num_one and num_two and assign the value to a variable *total*
-    2. Subtract num_two from num_one and assign the value to a variable *dif*
+    2. Subtract num_two from num_one and assign the value to a variable *diff*
-    3. Multiply num_two and num_one and assign the value to a variable *mul*
+    3. Multiply num_two and num_one and assign the value to a variable *product*
-    4. Divide num_one by num_two and assign the value to a variable *div*
+    4. Divide num_one by num_two and assign the value to a variable *division*
     5. Use modulus division to find num_two divided by  num_one and assign the value to a variable *remainder*
     6. Calculate num_one the  power of num_two and assign the value to a variable *exp*
-    7. Find floor division of num_one by num_two and assign the value to a variable *floor_div*
+    7. Find floor division of num_one by num_two and assign the value to a variable *floor_division*
 18. The radius of a circle is 30 meters.
     1. Calculate the area of a circle and assign the value to a variable *area_of_circle*
     2. Calculate the circumference of a circle and assign the value to a variable *circum_of_circle*